ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 #### mbed-drivers

-We saw the core modules mbed OS needs (that chapter will be published soon).
+We saw the [core modules mbed OS needs](overview.md).
 Each of these modules depends on other modules.
 All mbed OS modules are available on the yotta Registry.

 For example, here is a partial tree for **Blinky**.
 It shows Blinky's two dependencies: ``mbed-drivers`` and ``uvisor-lib``.
 Then it shows the start of the next level of dependencies: ``uvisor-lib`` has only one dependency, whereas ``mbed-drivers`` has several.
 These, in turn, have their own dependencies.
 And so on: